-Registers C and D contain the time for the watchdog alarm.
+Registers C and D contain the time for the Watchdog Alarm.
 The two registers contain a time count from 00.01 to 99.99 seconds in BCD.
 The value written into the Watchdog Alarm Registers can be written or read in any order.
-Any access to Register C or D will cause the watchdog alarm to reinitialize and clears the watchdog flag bit and the watchdog interrupt output.
-When a new value is entered or the Watchdog

-Registers are read, the watchdog timer will start counting down from the entered value to zero.
-When zero is reached, the watchdog interrupt output will go to the active state.
-The watchdog timer countdown is interrupted and reinitialized back to the entered value every time either of the registers are accessed.
-In this manner, controlled periodic accesses to the watchdog timer can prevent the watchdog alarm from going to an active level.
+Any access to Register C or D will cause the Watchdog Alarm to reinitialize and clears the Watchdog Flag bit and the Watchdog Interrupt Output.
+When a new value is entered or the Watchdog Registers are read, the Watchdog Timer will start counting down from the entered value to 0.
+When 0 is reached, the Watchdog Interrupt Output will go to the active state.
+The Watchdog Timer Countdown is interrupted and reinitialized back to the entered value every time either of the registers is accessed.
+In this manner, controlled periodic accesses to the Watchdog Timer can prevent the Watchdog Alarm from going to an active level.
 If access does not occur, countdown alarm will be repetitive.
 The Watchdog Alarm Registers always read the entered value.
-The actual countdown register is internal and is not readable.
-Writing registers C and D to 0 will disable the watchdog alarm feature.
+The actual count-down register is internal and is not readable.
+Writing registers C and D to 0 will disable the Watchdog Alarm feature.

-DS1386 RAMIFED WATCHDOG TIMEKEEPER REGISTERS Figure 2
+DS1486 RAMIFIED TIMEKEEPER REGISTERS Figure 2